Research in action

 Action research Becoming a learning district

-Participation in the Professional Development Group (GDP) on school well-being
+Participation in the Professional Development Group (GDP) on school-wide well-being

 Action research: Help me to learn with my emotions, in collaboration with a priority education area school in the 19th arrondissement